Black Diamond Trekking Poles

 • Contour Elliptic Compact - Collapsible hiking pole version of Contour Elliptic.
 Again, the disadvantages of this hiking pole are the same as the Contour Elliptic.
 Don't purchase it.

-• Contour Elliptic Carbon - The most expensive Black Diamond hiking pole.
+• Contour Elliptic Carbon – The most expensive hiking pole in the Contour family.
 Lightweight (1 lb 3 ounces), single grip, collapsible, with carbon-fiber construction in the upper shaft.
 Features galore, but is it worth the price tag?
 No.

 • Contour Elliptic Shock - Dual grip, antishock, expensive